wbsumners96/wind-turbines/meeting_notes.md

 - we can take the turbine angle to be the same as the wind direction
 - look at different wind turbulence intensities

-## Upcoming Meeting: Friday 21 January 09:00
+## Upcoming Meeting: Thursday 27 January 09:00
 ### Questions